 Eyes are the windows to the soul, and hazel eyes are some of the most beautiful eyes in the world.
 But what causes hazel eyes?
 There are many theories, but the most likely cause is a combination of genes.
-For example, if one parent has blue eyes, and one parent has brown eyes, so it's possible for their child to have hazel eyes.
+For example, if one parent has blue eyes and one has brown eyes, their child can have hazel eyes.

-Hazel eyes can also be caused by a small amount of melanin in the iris, which is the colored part of the eye.
+It can also be caused by a small amount of melanin in the iris, the coloured part of the eye.
 The amount of melanin can fluctuate due to certain medications, hormones, or even stress levels, which explains why hazel eyes can sometimes appear green or brown.
-So there you have it!
-The mystery of hazel eyes was revealed.

 Light absorption and scattering

 Light absorption and scattering occur within our eyes as we move from a dark environment into a bright one.
-When light enters the eyes, it strikes the cells of the retina, which contain specialized structures called rods and cones.
+It strikes the cells of the retina, which contain specialized structures called rods and cones.
 These structures are responsible for absorbing or scattering light as needed to send signals to the brain and enable us to see.
 While rods absorb little light, cones are highly sensitive to different wavelengths of visible light.
-Additionally, some light rays may be scattered within the eyes themselves, either by other parts of our eyes or by microscopic debris in the air.
 Ultimately, by understanding how our eyes respond to various types of light, we can better understand how best to protect our eyes and minimize eye strain.

 Hazel eyes are a work of art

-Hazel eyes are often said to be a work of art.
+It is often said to be a work of art.
 And it's true - they are stunning.
 There is something about hazel eyes that captivates people.
 They are so unique and special.
-And they can change color depending on the light, which is incredible.
-If you have brown eyes, you should feel proud.
+And they can change colour depending on the light, which is incredible.
+If you have, you should feel proud.
 They are gorgeous and will make you stand out in a crowd.

 Changing your eye color with hazel contacts

 Eyes are said to be the windows to the soul, so it's no wonder that many people want to change their eye color.
 While some people opt for surgery, others choose to use colored contact lenses.
 Hazel contacts are a popular choice for those looking to change their eye color, as they can provide a natural-looking result.
 Hazel eyes blend brown and green, so hazel contacts work by enhancing these colors.
-They can also help to brighten the eyes and make them appear more vibrant.
-If you're considering changing your eye color with hazel contacts, it's essential to consult with an eye doctor first.
+They can also help to brighten the eyes and make them appear more vibrant. it's essential to consult with an eye doctor first.
 This will ensure that you choose the right lens for your eyes and that you're aware of any potential risks.
 With proper care and precautions, hazel contacts can be a safe and easy way to change your appearance and give your eyes a whole new look.